Skip to content

 7. Flash the firmware via USB

-8. Upload a device profile which describes your hardware (or look at the profile first and connect your pins accordingly) using the Config Managment
+8. Create, upload, and select a matching device profile which describes your hardware (or look at a profile first and connect the logic pins accordingly).